 The group incorporated in 1921 with 56 stockholders.
 The first Board of Directors consisted of John Diehl, William.
 Wagner, Henry Fuesting, Joseph Vahling and William Soltwedel.
 The manager was John Mueller, who was paid a salary of $100 per month.
 The first stock, issued at $100 per share par value, entitled the holder to be a full member eligible for refunds.
 Refunds earned were applied toward the purchase of stock for new members.
 Today, The Equity stock costs $25 with an approved application.

 Effingham Equity began by using the Pennsylvania (now CSX) rail siding across from the old Pevely Dairy (now Dairy Farmers of America) as a base of operations.
 A warehouse was built to store the products brought in by rail, such as corn, coal, hay, and feed ingredients.
-This building still stands in Effingham, now owned and used by Boos Block Factory.

 The cooperative grew slowly through the 1920s, 1930s, and 1940s at this location.
 During the 1940s, the serious need for a grain elevator in the Effingham area became apparent, to expand the local market for wheat and corn.
 Siemer Milling in Teutopolis and Melzer’s Mill in Effingham provided the only local markets for wheat and corn.
 Soybeans became a cash crop in the 1940s, so local facilities were needed to handle the soybeans and the growing yield of corn.